amazon-ion/ion-test-driver/README.md

 ### GitHub Actions files

-The GitHub Actions logic is under each implementation's `.github/workflow` directory.
+The GitHub Actions logic is located in each implementation's `.github/workflow/ion-test-driver.yml`.

 ### Workflow procedure